uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 ![swiyu dashboard](../../assets/images/swiyu_dashboard.png)

-## Onboard business partner on the Base Registry
+## Onboard business partner on the swiyu Base Registry

 ### Create DID space

-In order to onboard on the Base Registry you will first need to reserve some space.
+In order to onboard on the swiyu Base Registry you will first need to reserve some space.

 ```bash
 curl \